OpenFlex/xara-cairo/README.md

 - Patched to allow wxWidgets and glib2 to coexist
 - Compile on gcc 4.6 without -fpermissive
 - Removed conflicting jconfig.h to enable builds against libjpeg-turbo
-- Concise Copyright and GPLv3 notice
+- Reduced source line count by 142k using a concise Copyright and GPLv2 notice

 History
 -------